vibhordubey333/Kubernetes/ReadMe.md

         <br/>
         ![image](https://github.com/vibhordubey333/Kubernetes/assets/22407855/5a5f32b9-ea11-4499-a29d-53e444a55015)
         <br/>
-	But production ready application should not accessed using ip address and port.<br/>
+	But production ready application should not access using ip address and port.<br/>

  	  ![image](https://github.com/vibhordubey333/Kubernetes/assets/22407855/30eaa433-98df-4cc2-9070-8a9fa8d6d007)